asdine/storm/README.md

 ##### Provided Codecs

-You can easily implement your own `EncodeDecoder`, but Storm comes with built-in support for [GOB](https://godoc.org/github.com/asdine/storm/codec/gob) (default), [JSON](https://godoc.org/github.com/asdine/storm/codec/json), and [Sereal](https://godoc.org/github.com/asdine/storm/codec/sereal).
+You can easily implement your own `EncodeDecoder`, but Storm comes with built-in support for [GOB](https://godoc.org/github.com/asdine/storm/codec/gob) (default), [JSON](https://godoc.org/github.com/asdine/storm/codec/json), [Sereal](https://godoc.org/github.com/asdine/storm/codec/sereal) and [Protocol Buffers](https://godoc.org/github.com/asdine/storm/codec/protobuf)

 These can be used by importing the relevant package and use that codec to configure Storm.
 The example below shows all three (without proper error handling):